75 Web Scraping Examples that Will Save Your TimeUse Cases

 Google displays two types of blocks with related searches – ‘People also ask’ somewhere in the middle of search results and ‘Searches related to’ at the very end.
 You can scrape all the related searches from these blocks to find similar keywords and topics.

 SERP scraping is perfect for position tracking.
 There are multiple position tracking services, but if you don’t need to check lots of keywords on a daily basis, custom SERP scraping will suit you.

 Social Media: Facebook, Youtube, Instagram, LinkedIn, Pinterest, Twitter

 All of us interact with social media one way or another.
 They store and present lots of valuable data that can be collected through scraping.

-Social media scraping will be beneficial for digital marketers, sales specialists, and brand managers who want to analyze social pages for further collaboration.
+Web scraping for marketing will be beneficial for digital marketers, sales specialists, and brand managers who want to analyze social pages for further collaboration.

 17. Results for a Target Query

 Social media are basically search engines of some sort.
 All of them have an internal search, which means we can collect the results for target queries.
 It significantly boosts niche analysis and allows you to identify competitors for further research.